lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 Event indicators that depend on the input .........................................

-If the event indicator function depends on the inputs of the model, then exposing event indicators with their time derivatives might fail.

-.. fixme:: This is problematic as many controller switch based on an input signal.

-Consider
+Consider following model

 .. literalinclude:: ../../models/modelica_for_qss/QSS/Docs/StateEvent2.mo
    :language: modelica

-This model has an event indicator ``z = u``.
+This model has one event indicator :math:`z = u-x`.
-The derivative of the event indicator is the derivative of the input ``u``.
+The derivative of the event indicator is :math:`\frac{dz}{dt} = \frac{du}{dt} - \frac{dx}{dt}`.

+Hence, a tool will need the derivative of the input ``u`` to compute the derivative of the event indicator.
-Hence, it is not possible to create an FMU of this model unless an additional input ``der_u`` is added, which needs to be set by the master to be equal to :math:`du/dt`.
+Since the derivative of the input u is unkown in the FMU, we propose for cases where the event indicator has a direct feedthrough on the input to exclude event indicator derivatives from the ``<EventIndicators>`` element.
+In this situation, the QSS solver will detect the missing information from the XML file and numerically approximate the event indicator derivatives.

 Workaround for implementing event indicators ............................................